damlakara5/home-away/README.md

-# 🏡 Property Booking Platform
+# 🏡 Property Booking Platform - GlobeStay

-Welcome to the Property Booking Platform — a modern, feature-rich full-stack web app where users can list, book, and manage properties for short-term stays.
+Welcome to the GlobeStay — a modern, feature-rich full-stack web app where users can list, book, and manage properties for short-term stays.

 Whether you're a traveler looking for your next stay or a host managing multiple listings, this platform is designed to offer a seamless experience for both.